Bootstrapping, autonomous testing, and initialization system for Si/Si$_x$Ge$_{1-x}$ multi-quantum-dot devices: BATIS: Experimental Demonstration

-\textit{\textbf{Forming 1D Current Channels.}} With all screening and reservoir gates characterized, BATIS proceeds to form the 1D current channels.
-The quad-QD device requires three current channels to be formed, as indicated with the white arrows in Fig.~\ref{fig:measured_data}(a).
-BATIS identified three different operating points, one for each 1D current channel calculated from the simultaneous channel accumulation in Fig.~\ref{fig:measured_data}(c).
-The summary of the screening and finger gates configuration for each operating point is presented in Table~\ref{tab:1d_channel}, and a collapsed zero cross-talk visualization is pictured in the right panel in Fig.~\ref{fig:colorful_sems}(c).
-The three points are consolidated into one where the voltage color for each gate is the V$_\mathcal{O}$ indexed by the channel the gate belongs to.

-As we discuss in Sec.\ref{ssec:1D_channel}, the algorithm for 1D current channel formation implemented in BATIS does not follow the typical, triangle-plot-based strategy.
+With all screening and reservoir gates characterized and candidate operating voltages determined, BATIS proceeds to form the 1D current channels.
+As discussed in Sec.~\ref{sec:channel_accumulation}, the algorithm for 1D-current-channel formation implemented in BATIS does not follow the typical, triangle-plot-based strategy.
 Rather, it sweeps each of the three outer screening gates, i.e., S$_1$, S$_3$, and S$_4$, against all finger gates relevant to the given 1D current channel.
-The traditional triangle plots~\cite{McJunkin21-PhD, Schug24-EML} are orthogonal to the measured planes shown in Fig.~\ref{fig:measured_data}(c) and would have been measurements with the S$_2$ axis instead.
-In other words, the triangle plots and the plots utilized in BATIS contain similar information on different plane cuts through the same space.
+The traditional triangle plots are along a different set of axes (e.g., S$_2$ and S$_1$, instead of all finger gates and S$_1$) than those shown in Fig.~\ref{fig:measured_data}(c).
+The advantage of measurements implemented in BATIS is faster convergence to the correct operating point for three well-formed and independent current channels.

+The automatic analysis of the regions and their respective boundaries is enabled by fitting a synthetic model to the experimental data, as explained in Ref.~\cite{Schug24-EML}.
+Additional criteria based on the local properties (e.g., estimated resistance and derivatives of the measurement) are used to optimize the selection of the final operating point $V_\mathcal{O}^{I_\ell}$ for $\ell=1,2,3$, among the numerous candidates in the operating region.

+If BATIS was unable to select an operating point after such a measurement, the next action would be to adjust all gates using a 400~\si{\milli\volt} illumination.
+This adjustment can be found in the configuration file.
+After such an illumination, the entire device response can change because of crosstalk and the interdependence of the current paths.
+Thus, BATIS resumes autotuning from the global accumulation step.

+The quadruple QD device requires three current channels to be formed, as indicated by the white arrows in Fig.~\ref{fig:measured_data}(a).
+In this demonstration, BATIS identified three different operating points, one for each 1D current channel, on the basis of the data shown in Fig.~\ref{fig:measured_data}(c).
+A summary of the configuration of the screening and finger gates for each operating point can be found in Table~\ref{tab:1d_channel}, and a collapsed visualization of these gate voltages is shown in Fig.~\ref{fig:colorful_sems}(c).